elec-e8408-mini-project-2025/project-documentation/README.md

 1. Make sure smartwatch application is running.
 2. Use a serial bluetooth terminal and use bluetooth pair "HIKING_WATCH" or relevant name which relates to your smartwatch (can be downloaded for android)
 3. In the serial bluetooth terminal execute command: GET /
-4. From the output json locate "Paths" lists and recursively execute GET "PATH" for each found path.
+4. From the output JSON locate "Paths" lists and recursively execute GET "PATH" for each found path.
-5. If in the input json is any "Actions" lists.
+5. If in the input JSON is any "Actions" lists.
 Execute POST {} "ACTION".

 Expected results: